simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 blon).
 Old clay images and manuscript books are still to be found in the ruins.

 North of Leh is situated the small monastery of Zangskar, a branch of the Spi-thug Monastery.
 It is of comparatively recent date but contains some well-executed images and frescoes.
 A square courtyard paved with large slabs of stone leads to the chief temple, standing in front of the entrance gate.
 The first room of the temple contains a clay image of Avalokitesvara, the Merciful Lord.
 The walls of the temple are covered with modern frescoes of fine execution, painted by a well-known Ladak artist, now an old man residing at the Trikshe Monastery.
 Behind the first hall is situated a small chapel consecrated to the worship of Dug-kar.
-Besides the goddess’ image we found a large image of Manjushri or Jam-pe yang, the Prince of Knowledge.
+Besides the goddess’ image we found a large image of Mañjushri or Jam-pe yang, the Prince of Knowledge.
 The rest of the monastery buildings in the courtyard are occupied by cells and storerooms.

 A place well-worth visiting is the town residence of the Hemis *sku-shok* or abbot of the well-known Hemis Monastery.
 It is in charge of a *nyer-wa* or housekeeper.
 The s\u-sho\ only seldom resides in it and most of the year the house stands empty.
 It is a typical Tibetan mansion, and the upper rooms command a fine view of the Indus Valley and the snowy mountains beyond it.
 As usual the ground floor is reserved for stables, servants’ quarters, and storerooms.
 On the second floor is situated the kitchen, a cleanly kept place with huge shining brass cauldrons and other kitchen utensils.
 The living quarters are on the upper floor.
 These are airy rooms with large square windows.
 Only one room had glass in the windows, the other had beautifully carved window frames but neither glass nor paper.